Inheritance

 Kidney disease in pregnancy and infants refers to kidney-related complications that can affect both expecting mothers and newborns.

 In pregnancy, kidney disease can be a pre-existing condition or develop as a pregnancy-related complication.
-This can impact both maternal and fetal health, posing risks like preterm birth, preeclampsia, and impaired kidney function.
+Kidney Disease in Pregnancy and Infants – Dr. Hitesh Desai This can impact both maternal and fetal health, posing risks like preterm birth, preeclampsia, and impaired kidney function.
 In infants, kidney disease can be congenital (present from birth) or develop due to genetic or other health conditions, leading to various health challenges if not identified early.

 Symptoms